 REFUND POLICY: After the cancellation period, the institution provides a pro rata refund of ALL funds paid for tuition charges to students who have completed 60 percent or less of the period of attendance.
 Once more than 60 percent of the enrollment period in the entire course has elapsed (including absences), there will be no refund to the student.
-If student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from federal student financial aid program funds.
+If the student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from federal student financial aid program funds.

 A registration fee of \$100.00 is a non-refundable item.
 Equipment, books, supplies, tools, uniforms, kits and any other items issued and received by the student would not be returnable.
 Once received by the student it will belong to the student and will represent a liability to the student.
+Any taxes paid by the student for Supplies and Books are Not Refundable.